xebialabs-community/xlr-conjur-plugin/README.md

 ### Account ###

 Enter the enter the name of the Conjur account where the secrets are stored.
-For example: quick-start

 ### Username ###